President – Bryan Shaw PhD

 Director-at-Large – Miranda Lewis

-Miranda holds a Bachelor of Environmental Studies and Master of Science in Geography and Environmental Management from the University of Waterloo, and holds Articling Agrologist and BC-Certified Erosion and Sediment Control Lead designations.
+Miranda holds a Bachelor of Environmental Studies and Master of Science in Geography and Environmental Management from the University of Waterloo, and holds Professional Agrologist (P.Ag.) and BC-CESCL (BC-Certified Erosion and Sediment Control Lead) designations.
 She joined the EMA of BC to connect with other environment industry professionals, and stay current on emerging environmental issues.

 Director-at-Large – Melissa Magnuson P.E., P.Eng., PMP